NVIDIA/DIGITS/docs/GettingStarted.md

 To test the model, scroll to the bottom of the page.
 * Click on the `Upload image` button and choose a file
-  * If you've used the web installer, choose one in `/home/username/digits-2.0/mnist/test`
+  * There are plenty to choose from in `/home/username/mnist/test/`
 * Or, find an image on the web and paste the URL into the `Image URL` field
 * Check the `Show visualizations and statistics` box
 * Click on `Classify One`